joinplank/simple-escrow/README.md

-# Standard Escrow Contract
+# Simple Escrow Contract

 ## Introduction

-The contract implements a mechanism of payments to wallets, but instead of doing these payments directly, the tokens are blocked in a script, and then each wallet can collect them.
+The contract implements a mechanism of payments to wallets, but instead of doing these payments directly, the lovelaces are blocked in a script, and then each wallet can collect them.

 ## Contract Design

-The contract has to store how many tokens correspond to each receiver.
+The contract has to store how many lovelaces correspond to each receiver.
 This information is stored as a map from payment-pubkeyhashes to integers.
 So, the main, and only, UTxO of the contract contains this map.
+The creation of this main UTxO is perfomed by the `run` function that submits a transaction producing the utxo containing the initial state where nobody has lovelaces to collect.

 ### Datums